 Do I feel comfortable when I visit the campus and did the staff make me feel welcome?
 Do I have a qualified personal Admissions Officer that will guide me through the enrollment process?
 Was I encouraged to tour the school, meet staff/students, and speak to employers?

 Are the facilities professional, comfortable and modern?
 Are they conveniently located?

 Has the school been delivering training for a long time and built a reputation for excellence?

-Are the instructors experienced, skilled and approved by the Department of Advanced Education, Skills and Labor?
+Are the instructors experienced, skilled and approved by the Department of Education?